talhasheikkh/slowmotioncvpr/README.md

 In Zooming Slow-Mo, we firstly temporally interpolate features of the missing LR frame by the proposed feature temporal interpolation network.
 Then, we propose a deformable ConvLSTM to align and aggregate temporal information simultaneously.
 Finally, a deep reconstruction network is adopted to predict HR slow-motion video frames.
 If our proposed architectures also help your research, please consider citing our paper.

-Zooming Slow-Mo achieves state-of-the-art performance by PSNR and SSIM in Vid4, Vimeo test sets.
+DCAN achieves state-of-the-art performance by PSNR and SSIM in Vid4, Vimeo test sets.

 ![framework](./dump/ds.pmg)